MattCodes03/zonolayer/README.md

 ## Features

 - Compute **zonotopic bounds** for last-layer outputs.
-- Compatible with PyTorch networks exposing latent features.
+- Compatible with PyTorch networks.
 - Modular, research-friendly, and easy to use.

 By default, Zonolayer relies on **NumPy** for all numerical computations and interval handling.